axtyda/CT239H-Mobile-Task-Management-App/README.md

    - Run the nien_luan app
    - Press "Enable Notification".

-This opens the permission requesting.
+This opens the permission request message.
 (Note: this project is currently only work with Android emulator and maybe Android devices)

 2. **Press the " + " green icon at the bottom right of Home or Task tab**: